viggy97/Language-Indentification-Using-GRU/README.md

 # GRU Model

-model.py defines a GRU model for the classification problems along with the audio data preprocessing actions.
+model.py defined a GRU model for the classification problems along with the audio data preprocessing actions.

 # Data: